-- 1. Loosen head clamping screw and remove drive magnet from the actuator according to procedures in section 7.6.1 to gain access to the head adjusting screws. - 2.
+1. Remove drive magnet from the actuator according to procedures of section 7.6.1 to gain access to the head adjusting screws.

+- 2. Torque both head clamping screws to 3.5 (±1.0) pound-inches. - 3.
 Back off the head adjusting screws and push each head-arm assembly back toward the voice coil until the head load spring just clears the potted capsule on the head.
-A dental mirror is required to observe the lower head. - 3.
-Tighten head clamping screws. - 4.
+A dental mirror is required to observe the lower head. - 4.
 Install the CE cartridge and apply power to the machine to load heads.
 Manually move the carriage to track 100 and detent by energizing the even detent coil.

-NOTE: Operate the CE STEP MODE switch to energize the even detent coil.
+NOTE: Operate the CE Step Mode switch to energize the even detent coil.
 Ensure that carriage is still positioned at CE track 100 when detent engages rack.